-Any service or warranty coverage on tires is to be handled by the tire store representing the brand installed on your RV.
-They are not to be returned to your dealer or Starcraft.
+Any service or warranty coverage on tires is to be handled by the tire manufacturer or the store representing the brand installed on your recreation vehicle.
+They are not to be returned to your dealer or recreation vehicle manufacturer.

-If you have questions regarding your tires, contact the tire manufacturer or Starcraft Customer Service.
+If you have questions regarding your tires, contact the tire manufacturer.

-Spare Tire Carrier (If So Equipped)
+Spare Tire Carrier (if so equipped)

-If your recreation vehicle is equipped with a spare tire, it will either be mounted under the unit (hoist) or on the rear bumper.
+If your recreational vehicle is equipped with a spare tire, it will either be mounted under the unit (hoist) or on the rear bumper.

-Hoist mount
+Hoist mount: